 Cvetkovic et al (2005) Critical role of macrophage migration inhibitory factor activity in experimental autoimmune diabetes.
 Endocrinology 146 2942 PMID: 15790730

 Chen et al (2010) ISO-1, a macrophage migration inhibitory factor antagonist, inhibits airway remodeling in a murine model of chronic asthma.
 Mol.Med.
 16 400 PMID: 20485865

 Lubetsky et al (2002) The tautomerase active site of macrophage migration inhibitory factor is a potential target for discovery of novel anti-inflammatory agents.
 J.Biol.Chem.
 277 24976 PMID: 11997397

 If you know of a relevant reference for ISO 1, please let us know.

 View Related Products by Product Action

-Keywords: ISO 1, supplier, ISO1, macrophage, migration, inhibitory, factor, antagonists, inhibits, inhibitors, tautomerase, MIF, Cytokines, Cytokines, Tocris Bioscience
+Keywords: ISO 1, ISO 1 supplier, ISO1, macrophage, migration, inhibitory, factor, antagonists, inhibits, inhibitors, tautomerase, MIF, Cytokines, 4288, Tocris Bioscience

-Currently there are no citations for ISO 1.
 Do you know of a great paper that uses ISO 1 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for ISO 1